bungadinda/TicTacToe-Multiplayer/README.md

 2. Player can run the console from Debug file
 4. Then, run the console app from TicTacToe_CSharp file
-5. Input your IP number to connect to server
+5. Input your IP number to connect to the server

 ![Screenshot (4058)](https://user-images.githubusercontent.com/83818714/174738067-7e950556-b7b1-4c97-8b15-3e47ac759093.png)